 - Concurrent medication that the woman is taking

 - The stage of pregnancy

 - Concurrent morbidities

 - It is important to recognise that antibiotics should be administered during pregnancy at the upper end of their suggested dosing ranges, as pregnant women have an increased GFR and volume of distribution ranges are higher e.g. for strep tonsillitis use 666mg dose Calvepen® rather than 333mg dose.

 - Further information on the use of antimicrobials in pregnancy for healthcare professionals is available in the individual drug’s SmPC on the HPRA website and also the HSE Medication Guidelines for Obstetrics and Gynaecology: Antimicrobial safety in Pregnancy and Lactation and the UK Teratology Information Service

 - The excretion of most drugs in breast milk is low but the possibility should be discussed with mothers and latest guidance checked on individual drug's SmPC on the HPRA website.

 - The National Institute of Health in the USA have a useful database called LactMed which may provide other useful information on safety in breastfeeding.
-Further information is also available from the HSE Medication Guidelines for Obstetrics and Gynaecology: Antimicrobial safety in Pregnancy and Lactation or the UK Drugs in Lactation Advisory Service (Search for the drug name and click on the ‘Lactation Safety Information’ button.)
+Further information is also available from the HSE Medication Guidelines for Obstetrics and Gynaecology: Antimicrobial safety in Pregnancy and Lactation or the UK Drugs in Lactation Advisory Service (Search for the drug name, filter Guidance by Safety in Breastfeeding category and click on the drug name for ‘Lactation Safety Information’ section).